The BEST Train from London to Edinburgh in 2025 (Review)

 There were slight delays on the return journey but it was more favourable in comparison to being stuck for 4 hours at Edinburgh Airport the night before Christmas Eve (now THAT’S a fun story for another time).

-But if we’re talking about fast, cheap and convenient then the LNER Azuma is by far the best train from London to Edinburgh.
-It trumps Avanti West Coast every time.
+But if we’re talking about fast, convenient and comfortable then the LNER Azuma is by far the best train from London to Edinburgh.
+Its prices are much higher than Avanti West Coast but the overall experience is much better.
+So, with that, which one would you choose?

 This post may contain affiliate / compensated links.
 As an Amazon Associate, I also earn from qualifying purchases.
 For full information, please see my disclaimer here.